Rizkuy01/cakahim-portfolio/README.md

-# Hello guys, this is me, Rizky!
+# Hello guys, it's me, Rizky!
 This is my portfolio for present my own power to be the next information systems organization leader

 ## Details